department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 Average number of days to process disability-related claims during November 2016.

-If you’ve already filed a claim, check on its progress through [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=compensation-pension-claim-status).
+If you’ve already filed a claim, you can check your disability compensation claim status.
+[Check your status](/disability-benefits/track-claims/).

 </div>